Venice the city of waterfront palazzos, churches, gondolas and romance. A sunset gondola ride for two will be very memorable.

 This way you don’t have to haul your luggage on public transportation, water taxis are direct and convenient.
 The taxies can travel into the narrowest side canals and arrive at your hotel or very close.

-Here is a link with a video showing you the convenience of Taxi boats, by Consorzio Motoscafe, Venezia.
+Here is a link showing you the convenience of Taxi boats, by Consorzio Motoscafe, Venezia.
+You can also reserve one online to meet you at the Marco Polo airport.

 Pots of flowers lined the Calles and never went without attention.
 The residents take great pride in keeping their villages very attractive and clean, no litter.
 It is wonderful to know that the past will continue to be perserved in these scenic hill towns.